eapache/starscope/doc/LANGUAGE_SUPPORT.md

  * `col` for the column in the line where the name occurs
  * `type` for the type of definition (`:func`, `:class`, etc)

 And that's it!
-Parse your files, yield your records, and the StarScope engine takes care of everything else for you.
+Parse your files, yield your records, and the Starscope engine takes care of everything else for you.
 If you've added support for a language that you think others might find useful, please contribute it (with tests!) via pull request.